 Western Australian farmers are looking for answers after export licence approval for the shipment to the Middle East was withdrawn for the second time, reportedly by the Department of Agriculture and Water Resources, but without any reason given.

-The Australian Livestock Exporters Council yesterday confirmed in a media statement that EMS Rural Exports, a subsidiary of Emanuel Exports, had been approved to load the sheep onto the Al Shuwaikh before this was withdrawn late Wednesday night.
+The Australian Livestock Exporters Council yesterday said in a media statement that EMS Rural Exports, a subsidiary of Emanuel Exports, had been approved to load the sheep onto the Al Shuwaikh before this was withdrawn late Wednesday night.

 Pastoralists and Graziers Association of WA president Tony Seabrook said Mr Littleproud and his departmental chiefs need to come top Western Australia and talk with live exporters “and clearly lay it out.”